 On November 7, 2000, a majority of the qualified electors of the District authorized the issuance of indebtedness in an amount not to exceed \$74,000,000, at an interest rate not to exceed 18% per annum.
-At December 31, 2020, the District had authorized but unissued indebtedness from this election in the following amounts allocated for the following purposes:

-Pursuant to the Consolidated Service Plan, the Districts are collectively limited to issuing general obligation debt of \$20,000,000.
+Pursuant to the Consolidated Service Plan, the Districts were collectively limited to issuing general obligation debt of \$20,000,000.
+As of December 31, 2021 the District's debt authorization has expired.